-When your friend says, “Be my guest at a dance party“, the proper response is, “Of course.
-I’d love to“.
-Who doesn’t like a party, especially when you’re a guest of honor?
+When your friend says, “Would you like to be my guest at a dance party,” the proper response is, “Of course, I’d love to.”
+Who doesn’t like a party, especially when you’re an honored guest?
 Here’s the low-down on ballroom dance studio Guest Programs and what you can do to be a part of them.

 What’s a Guest Party?

 A Guest Party is a dance party at a ballroom dance studio.
 It usually begins with a lesson for the guests, followed by general dancing, demonstrations, drinks, and refreshments.

 A Guest Party will certainly include an offer for potential new students.
 It’s usually a free or discounted lesson with a dedicated instructor.
 This gives guests a chance to sample the lessons to see what they’re like.

 For more on this, read Dance Safari’s post, “How to Check Out a Ballroom Dance Studio“.
 And, in case you aren’t sure that you want to go to a party, spend a minute with this post, “Work Hard, Play Hard: Why Partying is Healthy“.
 (Especially if it includes a dance workout!)

 The importance of the Guest Program can’t be overstated.

 All businesses need new customers to grow.
 And, of course, a happy customer is the best advertisement.
 Your students will be proud to share the studio with friends, family, and acquaintances.

 There are many reasons to have a referral program.

 - Because student testimonials are the most effective way to get new business, a studio owner saves money on advertising.